Nando-suka/Nando-suka/README.md

 ====
 # ⚡ At glance about me

-I am Informatics Engineering student at [Mercu Buana University](https//www.mercubuana.ac.id)
+I am an Informatics Engineering student at [Mercu Buana University](https//www.mercubuana.ac.id)

 <!--
 **Nando-suka/Nando-suka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.